 - Adhere to social distancing rules and face-mask wearing on flights and in the airport

-Day 0: Once you arrive at the airport, you will be taken by private transfer to your pre-arranged Samui Extra Plus hotel.
+Day 0: Once you arrive at the airport, you will be taken by private transfer to your pre-arranged SHA+ hotel.
 You will have to take a covid test on arrival and quarantine in your room until the result is returned.

 Samui Plus Hotels

-After you have completed your seven nights in a Samui Extra Plus hotel, you are free to move to a SHA+ hotel elsewhere on Koh Samui, Koh Tao or Koh Phangan.
+For the duration of Samui Plus, you can only stay in SHA+ hotels on Koh Samui, Koh Tao or Koh Phangan.
 These hotels have been certified because they meet high cleanliness standards in regards to COVID-19.

 See the list of approved SHA+ hotels for Samui Plus travellers here.